Evo-creative/ArchLinux-DVD-midia-box-Unofficial/README.md

 This work is licensed under both the CC BY-SA 3.0 and CC BY-SA 4.0 licenses.
 This is an unofficial project, and all dates mentioned hold no actual significance.
+This repo strongly discourages commercial use, as it may lead to icon disputes.

 # Readme中文版本